Silence, The Mental Plank

 The kind where nothing is trying to capture your attention.
 No voices speaking from a screen and no background music or subtle vibration in your pocket reminding you that somewhere in the digital universe something new has appeared.

-The modern pocket contains a device capable of dissolving silence almost instantly.
+The modern pocket contains a device capable of dissolving silence instantly.
 With a small movement of the thumb the quiet room fills with voices, images, arguments, headlines, short videos, long opinions, and whatever else the algorithm believes might hold your attention for the next few minutes.

 It’s an impressive piece of technology.
 It is also remarkably efficient at removing empty space from the mind.
 And the tricky thing is that it doesn’t feel like a dramatic problem in the obvious sense.
 Nothing catastrophic happens when we fill a quiet moment with stimulation.